 Method #2: Ratios using practical length.

-A clock comes in for repair without a pendulum and no clues as to its length.
+First example: a clock comes in for repair without a pendulum and no clues as to its length.
 Make up a pendulum as long as the case will allow, or up to 39.15 inches long (a one second pendulum).
 Set the time, and take a reading after 24 hours.
 Record the error and the length of the pendulum (for example, from the middle of the suspension spring to the middle of the pendulum bob).

 e.g. 39 inches long

 lost one hour, 23 minutes in 24 hours.

 1:23 = (1x60x60) + (23x60) = 4980 secs.

 so actual reading = (24x60x60) - 4980 = 81420 secs.